Oklahoma State vs. Baylor College Basketball Game Preview

 Why Baylor will win

-Yeah, okay – it’s not a juggler boiler team that ran between everyone before the last three games, but it’s still okay.
+Yes, okay – it’s not a juggling team that ran between everyone before the last three games, but it’s still okay.

 You don’t go to Morgantown and recover without winning over West Virginia.